 The Parties do not have the right to transfer personal data under this Agreement outside of the European Economic Area (EEA) or to an international organisation governed by international law, except where this is in compliance with Chapter V of the GDPR.
 This includes making the personal data available, granting access to it and disseminating it further to another third country.

 Adequate security protection levels for a third country, a territory or specific sectors in a third country may be decided by the European Commission.
 In the absence of such decision, the Parties are only permitted to transfer personal data to a country outside the EEA where there are appropriate safeguards, in compliance with Articles 46-47 and 49 of the GDPR.
-The Parties are to inform each other if such transfer mechanisms are in place and of the legal grounds for the transfer.
+The Parties are to inform each other if sutch transfer mechanisms are in place and of the legal grounds for the transfer.

 SECURITY, PERSONAL DATA BREACHES and REPORTING PROCEDURES